-Wavelength conversion is the most common application of fiber optic transponder in WDM system.
-Fiber network equipment with fixed fiber interfaces that operates over legacy wavelengths (850 nm, 1310 nm, 1550 nm) must be converted to CWDM or DWDM wavelengths via fiber optic transponders, which are capable of wavelength conversion together with small-form pluggable (SFP) transceivers that transmit different wavelengths.
+Wavelength conversion is the most common application of optical transponder in WDM system.
+Fiber network equipment with fixed fiber interfaces that operate over legacy wavelengths (850 nm, 1310 nm, 1550 nm) must be converted to CWDM or DWDM wavelengths via optical transponders, which are capable of wavelength conversion together with small-form pluggable (SFP) transceivers that transmit different wavelengths.
 In the figure below, a 10G switch with signal output at 1310 nm is needed to be connected to a CWDM Mux/Demux channel port with wavelength of 1530 nm.
 A transponder operating with a SMF SFP+ and a 1530nm CWDM SFP+ is used between the switch and the CWDM Mux/Demux to achieve wavelength conversion.

 Figure 4: Convert wavelengths.